FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Introduction

-Despite rapid progress on tool-augmented reasoning, existing benchmarks leave a gap between what is easy to measure and what is necessary to trust.
-General tool benchmarks emphasize API correctness and executability, and they have begun to confront instability in real environments~\cite{guo2024stabletoolbench}, but they rarely test finance-specific acceptability constraints.
-Existing finance benchmarks, in contrast, typically focus on knowledge- or document-centric QA.
-However, they suffer from a critical deficiency: they involve virtually no executable tools, relying instead on static datasets or a negligible number of mock interfaces.
-As a result, it remains hard to distinguish an agent that executes correctly from one whose tool choices are acceptable under timeliness, intent restraint, and domain alignment.
-We argue that current metrics are blind to three recurring failure modes essential for financial reliability.
-First, \textit{timeliness} is often implicit in finance, \textit{e.g.}, a question asking for ``current'' exchange rates is fundamentally unanswered if the agent retrieves a daily snapshot, even if the API call is syntactically perfect.
-Second, \textit{intent restraint} is critical, \textit{i.e.}, an agent must strictly differentiate between informational queries and transactional actions, ensuring it never escalates to execution without explicit authorization.
-Third, \textit{domain alignment} is essential, \textit{i.e.}, the chosen tool chain must strictly adhere to the regulatory and market domain of the query (\textit{e.g.}, utilizing equity market tools for a cryptocurrency inquiry is a hallucination of domain).
+Existing benchmarks leave a gap between what is easy to measure and what is necessary to trust.
+General tool benchmarks emphasize API correctness and executability~\citep{guo2024stabletoolbench} but rarely test finance-specific acceptability.
+Finance benchmarks focus on knowledge- or document-centric QA and involve virtually no executable tools, relying on static datasets or a negligible number of mock interfaces.
+We argue that current metrics are blind to three recurring failure modes essential for financial reliability: (i) \textit{timeliness}---a question asking for ``current'' exchange rates is fundamentally unanswered if the agent retrieves a daily snapshot, even if the API call is syntactically perfect; (ii) \textit{intent restraint}---an agent must differentiate informational queries from transactional actions and never escalate to execution without explicit authorization; and (iii) \textit{domain alignment}---the chosen tool chain must adhere to the regulatory and market domain of the query (\textit{e.g.}, using equity tools for a cryptocurrency inquiry is a domain hallucination).